 So it seems that the district idea had received considerable attention independently in several quarters prior to the International convention at Providence, R. I., in June, 1918, when the district was officially adopted as an organization unit.
-The Capital District, formed Aug.
-29, 1918, was the first formally to organize under this provision.

 The purpose of the district in Kiwanis is primarily educational and promotional, not legislative but cooperative.
-The Standard Form for District By-Laws outlines the objects of the district thus:
+The Standard Form for District By-Laws outlines the objects of the district as ollows: